 - Flat Enclosed Shoes

 It is a workplace health and safety and insurance requirement that all people attending training (including any children) are wearing fully enclosed shoes.
 Please leave a spare pair of enclosed shoes in the car to change into, should you forget.
 If you are not wearing the correct footwear, it may affect your ability to participate in class.
-You will not be offered a refund, partial refund, credit or course transfer for failure to comply with our safety requirements.

 - Vaccination Certificate/Titre Record

 Please bring a physical or digital copy of your dog’s current vaccination or titre to your first class.
-If you are unable to provide this, your dog won’t be able to participate in the class or workshop.
+If you are unable to provide this, your dog may not be able to participate in the class or workshop.
 We recommend you take a photo of it and store it on your phone so you have it on hand at all times.

 - Meaty Treats (& treat pouch)